If you’ve been looking for more ways to add fruits and vegetables to your diet, avocado is a great accompaniment to many dishes.

 Not only is avocado easy to use, but it ripens after it’s picked which gives it a longer shelf life.
 An avocado is ripe if it gives softly when pressed, similar to the feeling of pressing the back of the hand for most people.
 To ripen an avocado faster, place it in a brown paper bag with an apple or banana.
 Once it is ripe, store it in the refrigerator until you’re ready to eat it.

-Rich in disease-fighting phytochemicals that protect against heart disease, eye disease, some cancers and contain possible anti-aging effects, Thomas shares other important nutrients in an avocado:
+Rich in disease-fighting phytochemicals that protect against heart disease, eye disease, some cancers and contain possible anti-aging effects, other important nutrients in an avocado include:

 - Excellent source of monounsaturated fat, which can help lower your LDL “lousy” cholesterol and boost your HDL “healthy” cholesterol.